tockawaffle/DNS-AutoChanger/README.md

 DNS_NAME: The name you're using for the DNS

+### Envs for the Discord Bot:

+DISCORD_BOT: "yes" or "no", you'll use "no" or leave it blank if you're not using it as a Discord Bot

+BOT_TOKEN: The discord bot's token.
+You can get it at: https://discord.com/developers/applications

+SERVER_ID: Your server's id

+LOG_CHANNEL_ID: The channel that'll be used as log

+CLIENT_ID: The bot's ID

+OWNER_ID: Your id

+MONGODB_URI: The mongoDB URI that you'll use as database, you can use this one as local: mongodb://localhost:27017/dns

+### Envs for the Discord Webhook:

-DISCORD_WEBHOOK: This one's optional, you don't have to use it if you don't want to, but if you want to get notified when the DNS you want to change, actually changes, you'll need to use this env.
+DISCORD_WEBHOOK_URL: This one's optional, you don't have to use it if you don't want to, but if you want to get notified when the DNS you want to change, actually changes, you'll need to use this env.
 You'll need an Discord Webhook URL

 WEBHOOK_NAME: You'll only use this one if you have a webhook setup